animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Unique and disambiguated, but still one.
 And literally necessary to the existence of each other.

+**Me a second later:** Actually, axioms aren't proven wrong w.r.t. each other.

+**Observer 2:** What do you mean?

+**Observer 4:** I think he means they're internal consistency depends on their compatibility with axiomatically defined definitions.

+For example, axioms 1a and 1b don't contradict each other.
+Axiom 1a, without 1b, contradicts definition 1 in the standard sense, since definition 1 assumes equivalence in both the functional identity and domain.

+**Observer 2:** Ah.

+**Observer 4:** Yes, so what this really shows is that functions have two properties, distinct.

+**Me:** Does that mean I've proven something?

+Probably not.
+But it means that two things seeming to be one, defined as equivalent, may have, rather, subparts defined as equivalent.
+And what I've defined as equivalent in Definition 1 referred to the function's subpart as a *function* not as an input.

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.